Published on Mar 18, 2019 and last reviewed on Nov 08, 2022 - 5 min read

 Article Overview: This article discusses in detail the diagnosis and management of severe itching.
 Read Article

-Nowadays itching is a major problem or symptom of most of the allergic, systemic or fungal diseases.
-4 out of 10 people have had some type of itching problem of the skin in their routine life.
-Severe itch also disturbs regular activities of daily living of mankind.
-What is Itching?
-Itching is de...
+Introduction: Nowadays, itching is a major problem or symptom of most allergic, systemic or fungal diseases.
+Four out of 10 people have had some type of itching problem of the skin in their routine life.
+Severe itching disturbs the day-to-day activities of a human being.
+What Is Itching?
+Itching i...
 Read Article

-Do you have a question on Severe Itching or Itching?Ask a Doctor Online
+Do you have a question on Itching or Scabies?Ask a Doctor Online